Fordi/buildless/README.md

 Let me know.
 I will react immediately to anything that shows up in [issues](https://github.com/Fordi/buildless/issues), so have at it; I am your slave.

-## This is broke, but I can fix it
+## This is broke, but I can help fix it

 Building is the standard: